Reading

 Alongside this, pupils are taught to read and spell common exception words through our ‘3 of the week’ approach, they are then encouraged to apply this learning to their independent reading as well as to their writing.

-All pupils from Reception (after Autumn 1) to Year 6 take part in daily guided reading sessions where they are exposed to a range of different texts and are given opportunities to demonstrate their understanding and thinking.
+All pupils from Reception (after Autumn 1) to Year 6 take part in daily guided or whole class reading sessions where they are exposed to a range of different texts and are given opportunities to demonstrate their understanding and thinking.
 These sessions also enable teachers to model reading fluency and intonation and to support pupils further with word recognition.
+As children move in to KS2, they have whole class reading sessions four mornings a week with the fifth being dedicated 'Book Club' where children and their teachers can engage in reading for pleasure activities and explore new and different authors.

 Independent Reading